lassomedia/EBFoundation/README.md

 ## EBSingleton

-EBSingleton is an abstract class implementing singleton behavior.
-Subclasses implement initialization in `-initSingleton`, and clients retrieve the singleton instance via `-sharedInstance`.
+EBSingleton is an abstract class that implements singleton behavior.
+Subclasses implement their initialization by overriding `-initSingleton`, and clients retrieve the singleton instance via `-sharedInstance`.

 ## EBTime